Links

 Biography

 Before becoming an academic researcher, he worked in the field of online communications (2000-2014) for large and small companies and Macalester College (St. Paul, Minnesota).
-The work mostly involved creating e-newsletters, websites, online training, and social media presences, and occasionally involved producing content for online game-based training.
+This work involved creating and managing e-newsletters, websites, online game-based training, and social media presences.

 He has a master’s degree in Futures Studies (Turku School of Economics - University of Turku, May 2017).
-In his master’s thesis he developed a role-driven ‘futuring game’ called Metaphor Molecule.
-This game has been used as a reframing exercise in a variety of Futures Literacy Labs and as the basis for the BioEcoJust Game developed in the same-named project to enable reflection upon existing and emergent BioEthos.
+His masters thesis uses action research to iteratively develop a role-driven ‘futuring game’ called Metaphor Molecule.
+It has since been used as a reframing exercise in a variety of Futures Literacy Labs and as the basis for the BioEcoJust Game developed in the same-named project to enable reflection upon existing and emergent BioEthos.

 Teaching